emmetio/codemirror-plugin/README.md

 Extension supports the following options:

-* `mark` (boolean): enables abbreviation tracking and marking in editor.
-Works in known syntaxes only.
+* `mark` (boolean or string[]): enables abbreviation tracking and marking in editor.
+If `true` is provided, it will work in all known syntaxes.
+You can specify array of syntaxes/modes where abbreviation marking should work; array may include `markup` or `stylesheet` keyword to enable option for all known markup or stylesheet syntaxes.
-* `preview` (boolean): enable preview of tracked abbreviation.
+* `preview` (boolean or string[]): enable preview of tracked abbreviation.
 Preview is displayed only when abbreviation will expand in more than one element.
+Same as with `mark` option, you can enable it for all syntaxes (`true`) or limit it to specified syntaxes or syntax groups.
 * `markTagPairs` (boolean): enable HTML tag pair marking in editor.
 * `previewOpenTag` (boolean): displays open tag preview when cursor is inside its matching closing tag.
 Preview is displayed only if open tag has attributes and works only if `markTagPairs` is enabled
 * `autoRenameTags` (boolean): automatically rename tag pair when updating open or close tag name.
 Works only if `markTagPairs` is enabled.